APRIL Advocacy Committee

 (3:00pm CST, 2:00pm MST, 1:00pm PST)

 3) Join Committee Meetings using the specific link sent to you after registering (step 1 above)

 APRIL is a national membership organization dedicated to advancing the rights and responsibilities of people with disabilities in rural America.

 APRIL is committed to an aggressive and culturally-appropriate advocacy strategy tied to our Vision statement: “APRIL is the unified voice of independent living in rural America.”
 In furtherance of that Vision, APRIL has engaged hundreds of members and dedicated many hours aimed at developing a mission-focused system change agenda to further the civil rights of all people with disabilities regardless of age, disability, income, gender, sexual orientation, ethnicity, religion or nationality.

 Equally as important to us, is ensuring that young people with disabilities are integrated into all facets of program development and delivery.
 We are truly committed to the mantra: Nothing About Us, Without Us.

-Build Back Better information
+Build Back Better Framework

 The Association of Programs for Rural Independent Living strongly supports President Biden’s Build Back Better framework which lays out substantial investments in Child Care, Home and Community Based Services, Medicare Expansion, access to Broadband, Transit and significant investments in addressing our Climate Crisis.